adl/hoaf/README.md

 ### `properties:`

-    header-item ::= … | "properties:" IDENTIFIER*
+    header-item ::= … | "properties:" ("!"?
+IDENTIFIER)*

-The optional `properties:` header name can be followed by a list of identifiers that gives additional information about the automaton.
+The optional `properties:` header name can be followed by a list of identifiers (each potentially preceded by `!`) that gives additional information about the automaton.
+Identifiers correspond to automata properties.
+Indetifiers preceded by `!` mean that the automaton does not have the corresponding properties.
 Multiple `properties:` lines can be used, it has the same effect as listing all properties on one line.
 This information should be redundant in the sense that ignoring them should not impact the behavior of the automaton.
 For instance stating that an automaton is deterministic with

     properties: deterministic